After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my survival guide.

 Tip: It is important not to tighten the lug nuts all the way until the tire is on the ground.
-This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and road.
+This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and the road.
 Tightening them before lowering the car may cause imbalance.

 Step 8: Lower the Car and Tighten the Lug Nuts

-- Begin lowering jack by inserting the lug wrench into the jack (see Step 5), this time turning counterclockwise.
+- Begin lowering the jack by inserting the lug wrench into the jack (see Step 5), this time turning counterclockwise.

 - Once the vehicle is completely lowered, use the lug wrench to completely tighten the lug nuts by cranking it clockwise.

-- Place the hub cap over tire.
+- Place the hub cap over the tire.
 It should snap right on.
 Refer to your manual, if needed.

 Tip: Remembering which way to turn a nut can be frustrating and annoying, especially during car troubles.
 I use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.

 - Place replaced tire into the trunk, where the spare tire is kept.

 - Pick up all tools and put them away.
 Make sure the trunk is secure.